ashakozak/credit-risk-prediction/README.md

      - `/person_age/`: Age of the borrower </br>
      Younger borrowers may have less established credit history and financial stability, potentially increasing risk ↑.
 Older borrowers may have more stable incomes and assets, potentially decreasing risk ↓.
      - `/person_income/`: Annual Income of the borrower </br>
      Higher income indicates greater financial capacity to repay loans, potentially decreasing risk ↓.
 Lower income may raise concerns about affordability, potentially increasing risk ↑.
      - `/person_home_ownership/`: Whether the borrower owns their own home </br>
      Homeowners may have more assets and stability, potentially decreasing risk ↓.
 Renters may have less financial security, potentially increasing risk ↑.
      - `/person_emp_length/`: Employment length in years </br>
      Longer employment history may indicate job security and income stability, potentially decreasing risk ↓.
 Frequent job changes or short employment periods may raise concerns, potentially increasing risk ↑.

   2. **Loan Details**:
-     - `/loan_intent/`: Purpose of the loan. </br>
+     - `/loan_intent/`: Purpose of the loan </br>
        Types of loan_intent:
        - Debt consolidation:	May indicate accumulated debt and financial strain ↑.
        - Education:	Invests in future earning potential, potentially lowering risk ↓.